lgh06/directus-wiki/Development.md

 ```

 ### Step 8: Done!
 Open directus by navigating to the path *directus* in your local host.
-Log in using the default user *admin@getdirectus.com* and password *admin*
+Log in using the default user *admin@example.com* and password *password*